NullVoxPopuli/lazy_crud/README.md

 ### Basic setup

-Include all of the basic actions, `create`, `edit`, `destroy`, etc
+To include all of the basic actions, `create`, `edit`, `destroy`, etc, just add `include LazyCrud` to any controller.

-    class SomeObjectController < ApplicationController
+    class SomeObjectsController < ApplicationController
       include LazyCrud

-At a bare minimum, you'll need to specify the class the controller is acting upon.

-      set_resource SomeObject
+Just make sure the model `SomeObject` exists.

 **Optional**